functional-architecture/functional-architecture.github.io/principles/make_illegal_states_unrepresentable.md

    ))
 ```

-A better representation looks quite similar to the improved Ocaml code above:
+A better representation looks quite similar to the improved OCaml code above:

 ```clojure
 (define-record-type Connecting